shorepine/tulipcc/docs/tulip_api.md

 ip_address = tulip.ip() # returns None if not connected

 # Save the contents of a URL to disk (needs wifi)
+# Note: the screen will blank during this operation
 bytes_read = tulip.url_save("https://url", "filename.ext")

 # Get the contents of a URL to memory (needs wifi, and be careful of RAM use)